 Additionally, we’re giving you 20% off your membership price (usually $195) using the code safaralaunch if you do become a member by 30 March 2020.
 Now, we’re not Will Hunting, but that math adds up to a no brainer.
 What’s more, if you don’t make your membership back in points in your first year, we’ll refund you the cost.

-January means one thing – vacation planning.
+OK, we’ve survived January and February, we’re rewarding ourselves with some vacation planning.
 Whether it’s beach vibes or a city break, we’ve got you covered from March through May – with the best hotel recs, of course.
 Here is our definitive list of where to book, stay and play this spring.

 Beach: Todos Santos is no longer Mexico’s best-kept secret: tourists are flocking to this artsy, sleepy, ‘magical’ town in Baja California Sur.
 All the more reason to visit off-season, when temperatures tend to be between 81°F to 83°F at this time of year: warm enough to swim, surf, and drink copious mezcal margaritas (to cool down, of course).
 Stay at Hotel San Cristóbal (pictured above), our insider (and Vogue writer) Christina Pérez thinks it’s pretty darn great.